Executive Director of UNITAR

-Acting Head, Executive Director, UNITAR - Sally Fegan-Wyles
+United Nations Assistant Secretary-General, Acting Head, Executive Director, UNITAR

-In September 2012, Ms. Sally Fegan-Wyles of Ireland was appointed by the United Nations Secretary-General Ban Ki-moon as UN Assistant Secretary-General, Acting Head and Executive Director of the United Nations Institute for Training and Research.
-Her mandate as Acting Head and Executive Director of UNITAR is to lead and support the work of UNITAR, and, support the Secretary-General's initiative to consolidate seven existing UN entities for training, research and knowledge sharing.
+In September 2012, Ms. Sally Fegan-Wyles was appointed by the United Nations Secretary-General Ban Ki-moon as UN Assistant Secretary-General, Acting Head, Executive Director of the United Nations Institute for Training and Research.

 Ms. Fegan-Wyles has more than 30 years of experience within the United Nations system, holding various managerial positions in different UN entities both in the field and at Headquarters.
 Her most recent position was Senior Adviser on System-Wide Coherence in the Office of the Deputy Secretary-General where she led the inter-agency team that prepared the blueprint for the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women).
 She also led the team to establish the process to merge the four constituent departments, institutions and programmes that were dealing with the issue of gender equality and the empowerment of women.